 The CCF shall be able to support onboarding/offboarding of the API invoker residing in the UE.

 The CCF shall be able to authenticate the API invoker residing in the UE.

-Editor’s Note: It is FFS if the following requirement is to be added: The CCF shall be able to validate that the apiInvokerInformation details provided in any onboarding or modification request is the one associated to the UE on which the APIinvoker is running.
+The CCF shall be able to verify if the information provided in any onboarding/offboarding request is the one associated to the UE in which the API invoker resides.